 By investing a little more per dog food bag, you’ll vastly improve your dog’s chances of dropping weight.
 The better the input, the better the output!
-Toss out the fatty treats as well and opt for lower calorie versions instead.
+Toss out the fatty treats as well and opt for lower-calorie, more nutritious versions instead.
 Don’t forget to dole out treats in moderation!
 That goes for meals, too.

 A large part of doggy weight loss is monitoring meal size.
 Do away with automatic feeders for these pups.
-After obtaining an accurate weight for your dog, ask your vet for his ideal weight as well.
-He or she can tell you how many calories to stick to for each meal for a healthy weight loss schedule.
+After obtaining an accurate weight for your dog, ask your vet for their ideal weight as well.
+Your vet can tell you how many calories to stick to for each meal for a healthy weight loss schedule.

-If you have trouble getting him out there and moving, try moving his food bowl.
-It may sound unusual, but by moving his food bowl to your second floor he’ll need to sniff it out and work his legs up those stairs to snack.
-As soon as he gets accustomed to the bowl’s new place, move it again.
-Keep your dog on his toes!
+If you have trouble getting your dog out there and moving, try moving their food bowl.
+It may sound unusual, but by moving their food bowl to your second floor, they’ll need to sniff it out and work his legs up those stairs to snack.
+As soon as they get accustomed to the bowl’s new place, move it again.
+Keep your dog on their toes!

 Some Weight Loss Side Effects

-As your dog starts shedding the pounds, he’ll become healthier and more active.
-He’ll live longer and have a better quality of life.
-He may also start begging at the table more.
+As your dog starts shedding the pounds, they’ll become healthier and more active.
+They’ll tend to live longer and have a better quality of life.
+They may also start begging at the table more.

 One of the most unbearable aspects of a weight loss plan for pups is their inevitable begging.
 Fortunately, we’ve found a few methods that counter the under-the-table puppy whine.
 When your dog starts begging, try doing something unexpected.
-Take him outside for a walk, or pet him heartily.
+Take them outside for a walk, or pet them heartily.
 Often, dogs will settle for love as a food replacement.

-If your dog just isn’t having it, give him a veggie – like broccoli or carrots.
-It’s not what he wants, but he’ll take it.
-Sometimes giving him some kibble, three or four individual pieces, will suffice to sate their begging.
+If your dog just isn’t having it, give them a veggie – like broccoli or carrots.
+It’s not what they want, but they’ll take it.
+Sometimes giving them some kibble, three or four individual pieces, will suffice to sate their begging.
 You do want to be careful about how you react to your dog to avoid encouraging undesirable behavior.

-His whining shouldn’t last long throughout his weight loss journey.
-He’ll grow accustomed to his new meal schedules and exercise routines.
+Your dog’s whining shouldn’t last long throughout their weight loss journey.
+They’ll grow accustomed to their new meal schedules and exercise routines.
 At any rate, the occasional whine is a fine trade-off for a much happier, healthier pup.